 The department participates in the offering of a graduate certificate in security studies.
-See College of Arts and Sciences, Department of Political Science, for certificate requirements.
+Up to 15 s.h. of courses required for the graduate certificate in security studies can be transferred as electives for the master of science in criminal justice.
+See Thomas Harriot College of Arts and Sciences, Department of Political Science, for certificate requirements.